-The SPH Laboratory System works together to share existing resources and to identify new resources to assist in identifying and solving health issues.
+The LPH Laboratory System has a process in place to receive and share existing resources and to identify new resources to assist in identifying and solving health issues.

 - System partners collaborate when applying for cooperative grant funds (or other funding sources) and work with other partners within their organizations. - The resource needs of system partners are defined. - System partners identify means and opportunities for sharing staff, equipment and/or other resources.